-A very honest memoir of the author's long struggle in reconciling who he was and needed to become.
-Carl provides heartfelt details about the psychological, physical and socail adjustments he experienced.
+is a candid memoir of the author's long struggle to reconcile who he was and needed to become.
+Carl provides heartfelt details about the psychological, physical, and social adjustments he experienced.

 In the 1950s Christine Jorgensen was the first person to become publicly known for having sex reassignment surgery, and it was sensational news.